fishworks/gofi.sh/content/homepage/faq.md

 versions.
 To remove them, simply use:

 ```
-fish cleanup <food>
+gofish cleanup <food>
 ```

 or clean up everything at once:

 ```
-fish cleanup
+gofish cleanup
 ```

 or to see what would be cleaned up:

 ```
-fish cleanup -n
+gofish cleanup -n
 ```

 ## Where does stuff get downloaded?

 Fish stores downloaded files to either `~/Library/Caches/Fish` for macOS, `~/.fish` for Linux, and `%APPDATA%/Local/Fish` for Windows.
-See `fish tank` to know more about Fish's environment.
+See `gofish tank` to know more about Fish's environment.

 ## Why can't you support Homebrew formulas?